 Choose a value in microhenries from the graphs of maximum load current and core loss.
-Choosing a small inductor may result in discontinuous mode operation at lighter loads, but the LT1578 is designed to work well in either mode.
+Choosing a small inductor may result in discontinuous mode operation at lighter loads, but the LT1576 is designed to work well in either mode.
 Keep in mind that lower core loss means higher cost, at least for closed core geometries like toroids.
+The core loss graphs show both absolute loss and percent loss for a 5W output, so actual percent losses must be calculated for each situation.
 Assume that the average inductor current is equal to load current and decide whether or not the inductor must withstand continuous fault conditions.
 If maximum load current is 0.5A, for instance, a 0.5A inductor may not survive a continuous 1.5A overload condition.
-Dead shorts will actually be more gentle on the inductor because the LT1578 has foldback current limiting.
+Dead shorts will actually be more gentle on the inductor because the LT1576 has foldback current limiting.